alexa-games/litexa/docs/book/appendix-wav-conversion.md

 :::danger
 As of July 2019, there is a [known issue](https://github.com/TooTallNate/node-lame/issues/92) with installing `lame` on Node version 12+.
-To use this extension, we recommend using an LTS version of Node (either 8 or 10).
+To use this extension, we recommend using an LTS version of Node 10.
 :::

 * Windows: